maharaja-nadar/Encrytor-Decryptor/README.md

 # Encrytor-Decryptor
-Anyone individual can upload file and encrypt it ,and decrypt the encrypted file.
+Anyone individual can upload file and encrypt it ,and decrypt the encrypted file.<br>
 It is completely working project.